mahkoh/uapi/README.md

 - x86_64-unknown-openbsd (6.7)
 - x86_64-apple-darwin (10.15)

+This crate contains little architecture-specific code.
+Therefore, other architectures (arm, aarch64, etc.) will probably also work.

 ## License

 This project is licensed under either of

 - Apache License, Version 2.0
 - MIT License

 at your option.